milvus-io/milvus/docs/design_docs/MEP-Template.md

 # MEP(Milvus Enhancement Proposals) Templates
 Current state: [One of "Under Discussion", "Accepted", "Rejected"]

-ISSUE: link to the github issue
+ISSUE: link to the GitHub issue

 PRs: link to the github PRs